kmhcreative/zappbar/README.md

 * Zappbar buttons are not functional when shown in Theme "Customize" interface.

 ## Changelog

+Version 0.2.4
+* This update includes files mistakenly omitted from the previous release.
+If a crawl of your website has tons of 404 Not Found errors you should update to this version.

 Version 0.2.3
 * Removed Digg from Social Media options